Should B2B SaaS optimize GEO for non-English languages?

 Localization of Authority

-Success in non-English markets requires brands to localize authority, not just content.
+Success in non-English markets requires brands to localize authority.

 Engine-Specific Behavior